Generic Name: mitomycin (MYE toe MYE sin)

-Mitomycin can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor at once if you have unusual bruising or bleeding, pale skin, confusion, tiredness or irritability, stomach pain, bloody diarrhea, red or pink urine, swelling, rapid weight gain, and little or no urinating.
+Mutamycin can also damage red blood cells, which may cause irreversible kidney failure.
+Call your doctor right away if you have unusual bruising or bleeding, pale skin, confusion, tiredness or irritability, stomach pain, bloody diarrhea, red or pink urine, swelling, rapid weight gain, and little or no urinating.

-You should not use mitomycin if you are allergic to it, or if you have:
+You should not use Mutamycin if you are allergic to it, or if you have:

 bleeding or blood clotting disorder such as hemophilia;

 Tell your doctor if you have ever had:

 heart disease; or

 Mutamycin may harm an unborn baby.
 Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.

 How is Mutamycin given?

 Mutamycin is given as an infusion into a vein.
 A healthcare provider will give you Mutamycin.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Mutamycin is injected.